Softball: Catcher

 The catcher is normally behind home plate in a squatted position (some plays may require the catcher to stand at an angle for intentional walks).
+A catcher can also get in a position called "on a knee".
+This means that the catcher places one knee on the ground while the other is still up.
+This is done to offer the catcher a little rest while no one is on base, or can be used to offer a better angle for the umpire to see the pitch coming in.
 At the plate the catcher is responsible for catching pitches, keeping mis pitched balls in front of the plate, calling pitches that are normally done through hand signals, picking off runners, and they are considered the leaders of the field.
 Catchers must know how many outs there are, the number of strikes and balls on the batter so they can relay that to their teammates.
 They must also know how many runners are on base and where the ball should be thrown next in the following play.
 Catchers are strong, need to be smart and quick on their feet, and have accurate throws so they can pick runners off at each base.
 Catchers should be able to have strong and muscular legs to squat for a long period of time.
-The gear worn by a catcher protects them from balls thrown in the dirt or wild pitches.
+Catchers must be quick thinkers and know the game better than most of their teammates.The gear worn by a catcher protects them from balls thrown in the dirt or wild pitches.
 The catcher is allowed to take off his/her mask to catch a pop fly or to watch the play.